midlantica/LovelyBunchOfCoconuts/content/quotes/a-man-is-no-less-a-slave.md

 ---
-title: "A man is no less a slave"
+title: 'A man is no less a slave'
 ---

 ## "A man is no less a slave because he is allowed to choose a new master once in a term of years."